 This beautifully presented original pen and ink drawing of a sand lizard is somewhat more abstract than most of Jon’s piece’s.
 The tail has a repeated floral effect that runs along it’s length, the exposed weave of grass thin roots along it’s back seem to imitate it’s a vertebra.
 A stag beetle, cockroach and a damsel fly hides within it’s body.

-The bespoke hand made frame is made from Tulip wood, a black wood stain has been applied then finished with a wax coating.
+The bespoke hand made frame is made from Tulip wood treated with black wood stain and finished with a protective wax coating.

 Care for your artist Prints & Canvasses

 Giclee prints are by far the most popular print method to reproduce artist originals.
 The pigmented inks used for these archival prints are rated to 75 + years and are widely used by galleries, museums, and art collectors.

 Remove packaging with great care, ensuring packing tapes to not come in to contact with the print.
 Before handling your new print please ensure your hands are clean and dry.
 Take care to avoid creasing or bending.
 Do not place printed face down on any surface.
 Rolled prints should be delivered to the framers as packaged to avoid damage.

 Displaying your print

 Your print was produced using a Giclee printing method where by Ultra Chrome microscopic ink dots are sprayed onto photographic archival grade paper to create a quality reproduction print that is highly fade resistant.
 No art work of value should be placed in direct sunlight or close to a heat source however there are limitations within every building, so ensure you give good consideration to the risk’s and hang accordingly.
 Your picture framer will be able to give advice on archival materials and types of frames available to you.

 It’s recommended that you keep your print in a relatively controlled environment.
 Repeated exposure to extreme and/or sudden changes in humidity and/or temperature can have an adverse effect on the longevity of your print and framing materials.